joannejavillo/sas-project/README.md

 ---
 ## Challenges
- - Deploying in Heroku is quite challenging
+ - Deploying in Heroku is challenging
 ---
 ## License
 - MIT